theosherman/NearStackTemplate/README.md

-# near-stack-template
+# NEAR Stack Template

-This project is generated with [yo angular generator](https://github.com/yeoman/generator-angular) version 0.12.1.
+Starter project template that employs the following technology stack:

+ - Node
+ - Express
+ - Angular
+ - RethinkDB

+### Notes

+A JWT token membership system is used to authenticate along with role based authorization on both client and server.

-## Build & development
+### Build & development

 Run `grunt` for building and `grunt serve` for preview.

-## Testing

-Running `grunt test` will run the unit tests with karma.